 Back with the group, they explain that the people of the water were basically aquatic nomads who lived alongside Water Pokemon.
 As a show of gratitude to the Water Pokemon, they built the sea temple that their people see in these mysterious dreams.
 They assume that May, and by extension Max, might be descendants of the people of the water because she had the same dream, but I think we can all conclude that she had the dream because Manaphy put it into her mind.

 The gang spots Team Rocket as they return from lunch and they do their (different?) motto.
 They then fly away with the egg on their pedal-powered balloon thing.
-Ash tries to shoot it down with Pikachu, but the clown from before, who reveals himself to be Jackie, tells him not to due to the egg.
+Ash tries to shoot it down with Pikachu, but the clown from before, who reveals himself to be Jackie, tells him not to out of fear of the egg being damaged.
 Instead he ‘captures’ a nearby Fearow to follow them.
 Ash sends up Pikachu with Fearow, and he successfully grabs the canister while Fearow does what all Flying Pokemon are meant to do – pop Team Rocket’s balloon.

 I know I’m out of the Poke-loop, but why do Ash, Max, May and Brock know what a Pokemon Ranger is?
 It’s a bit understandable that Team Rocket knows, but how do Ash and Co. know?

 Jackie explains that the canister is holding a Manaphy egg, a Pokemon that is only described as being very rare and living underwater (hoo boy, we’re really getting creative with these Legendaries).
 He’s been protecting the egg until it hatches with the help of the Marina group so he can bring it to the sea temple.
 Suddenly, Phantom and his Playstation helicopters show up to take the egg.
-They run off and a Beedrill very nearly gouges Ship in the face, holy shit, and Phantom jumps down from his helicopter and dies….Oh excuse me.
-I was reading the realistic version of the script.
+They run off, and a Beedrill very nearly gouges Ship in the face, holy shit, and Phantom jumps down from his helicopter and dies….Oh excuse me.
 He’s fine and chases after them on foot.

 Jackie and Ash pull a switch right in front of Phantom’s face (gee, why did Jackie suddenly take the time out to cover the egg with a cloth?
 Why did they both go behind that huge rock?
 And where did that other boy go?
 Oh well, get back here with that egg you totally have, Jackie!) and we get some slapstick a la Phantom.
 Because nothing says ‘tension’ like a pirate villain who partakes in slapstick.